 The 2018 Quixote Panza Petite Sirah is 100% varietal.
 This wine is dark purple in the glass; its inky darkness is very representative of the intense phenolics produced by this particular variety.
 The bouquet offers aromas of dark fruits including of black plum and blackberry along with some nuances of dark chocolate, black olive and hints of mocha very deep in the aromatics.
 Shows flavors of plum and cherry across the palate with earthy, chewy tannins that exercise a strong and long-lasting grip.
 This is a big bold badass Petite Sirah which is memorable because of its concentration, depth of flavor and accompanying structure.
 It is advisable to keep the wine wipes readily handy for your teeth when consuming this bottling.

-The 2015 Quixote Petite Syrah is dark purple in the glass – very dark in the core with purplish tinges framing the rim.
+The 2015 Quixote Petite Syrah is deep ruby in the glass; its core is opaque with purplish tinges framing the rim.
 We love wines that have aromatic character, and this wine certainly has this.
 Meaty and savory, this diverse and layered bouquet shows aromas of crushed pepper, black licorice, dried herbs, sweaty leather, bittersweet chocolate, hints of cedar and dark fruit notes.
-Big and bold on the palate it reveals a noticeable density – both with fruit and of structure.
-This wine is concentrated as this variety often is, the finish is juicy and leaves one salivating.
-Firm and slightly chewy tannins linger for quite some time on this wine’s big and extended finish.
+It aromas are gamey but not animalistic – as sometimes this variety can cross the threshold into the realm of ‘funky’.
+This gaminess does not translate onto the palate.
+Big and bold it reveals a noticeable density both in terms of fruit and structure.
+This wine is concentrated as this variety often is with flavors of plum, blackberry, boysenberry and chocolate.
+The finish is juicy and leaves one salivating.
+Firm, slightly chewy and earthy tannins linger for quite some time on this wine’s extended finish.
+We tasted this wine most recently 8 years post vintage; it has years of life ahead of it still.

-The 2004 Quixote Petite Syrah features a very fruit driven bouquet (also showing hints of chocolate, mocha and coffee; the palate offers both ripe blackberry and black cherry flavors.
+The 2004 Quixote Petite Syrah features a very fruit driven bouquet but also shows hints of chocolate, mocha and coffee; the palate offers both ripe blackberry and black cherry flavors.
 The finish is clean and long with beautiful silky tannins.
-Contrast this with the 2002 Quixote Petite Syrah which has more of an earthiness, minerality, and dusty quality to the bouquet.
-It is not as fruit forward as the 2002 vintage – notes of plum, currant and blackberry are interwoven together nicely on the palate.
+Contrast this with the 2002 Quixote Petite Syrah which offers more of an earthiness, minerality, and dusty quality to the bouquet.
+It is not as fruit forward as the 2002 vintage.
+Flavors of plum, currant and blackberry are interwoven together nicely on the palate.

-And Quixote’s most premium Petite Sirah is the Helmet of Mambrino which is named after Mambrino, a fictional Moorish King whose helmet allowed him to be invincible and omnipotent.
+Quixote’s most premium wines are bottled under the label Helmet of Mambrino (a Petite Sirah and a Cabernet Sauvignon).
+Mambrino is a fictional Moorish King whose helmet allowed him to be invincible and omnipotent.
 Cervantes even referenced this helmet in Don Quixote.
 And the light-hearted myth sometimes perpetuated by tasting room staff, indicates consumers of this wine will also gain similar powers.
+Each of these wines are generally produced in amounts of less than 100 cases a year and are always aged a minimum of 36 months in new French oak barrels.

 —